Where to stay in Sicily

 The only airport in this region is in Trapani.
 It’s a small one with mostly flights from within Italy (but it’s opening up to international tourism).

-You can also take a flight to Palermo and from there you can catch a bus or rent a car to explore Sicily (1.5-2 hours).
+You can also take a flight to Palermo and from there you can catch a bus or rent a car that is not as expensive (1.5-2 hours).

-If you are planning a stay at the beach then you should check out San Vito Lo Capo, for one of the best sandy beaches in Sicily and possibly Europe.
+If you visit Sicily for the top beaches on the island then you should check out San Vito Lo Capo (referenced as Santu Vitu by the locals), for one of the most beautiful stretches of sand in Italy and possibly Europe.

-San Vito Lo Capo is also one of the best places to stay in Sicily for family, thanks to its long and wide beach with shallow super clear water, a real haven.
+San Vito is also one of the best places to stay in Sicily for families, thanks to its long and wide beach with shallow super clear water, a real haven.

-If you are wondering where to stay in Sicily for history besides Palermo then the Trapani Old Town should be your destination.
+If you are wondering where to stay for history besides the Sicilian capital then the Trapani Historical Centre should be your destination, one of the most beautiful towns in Sicily.

 It’s an open-air museum based on a multitude of architecture.
 Byzantine, Arab and Baroque are the most striking.

-Trapani is also the perfect place to stay for couples looking for romance and seclusion.
+Trapani is also the perfect city to stay for couples looking for romance and seclusion.
 Not as many travellers venture to this city, and they are missing out.

 It’s also a great town to be based on if you are planning just 5-6 days in Sicily.

-You have direct access to some local sandy beaches and to the fabulous Erice: an ancient village perched on the hill reachable by direct cable car.
+You have direct access to some local sandy beaches and to the picturesque Erice: an ancient village perched on the hill reachable by direct cable car.

 Besides the amazing view over Trapani and the west coast, I suggest getting lost within the historical street, lanes and alleys of this unique small town, absolutely a gem.

-From Trapani, you can also get a 45 minutes ferry to the Island of Favignana, one of the best places to stay in Sicily for snorkelling and diving.
+From Trapani, you can also get a 45-minute ferry to the Island of Favignana, one of the best places to book your holiday in Sicily for snorkelling and diving.

 The turquoise colour of the water is really something it will be difficult to forget, for a long time.

 Rent a bike if you want to explore it (easy flat ride).
-The beach is mostly a long stretch of rocks, not ideal for kids.
+The coastline is mostly rocky, not ideal for kids.

 If you are planning some walks in Sicily then you should not miss the Riserva Dello Zingaro.

-When tired you can stop in one of the hidden beaches to swim (less hidden in July and August).
+When tired you can stop at one of the hidden beaches to swim (less hidden in July and August).
 Running shoes are enough for this walk

-For this trekking, stay in Scopello, north of Castellammare del Golfo, a lovely ancient village with pristine beaches nestled in beautiful coves.
+For this trekking, stay in Scopello, north of Castellammare del Golfo, a lovely ancient village.

 This is an area that was also used as a film set in the famous “Inspector Montalbano” TV series